NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Clever Improviser.md

 You've learned how to handle situations when you're out of your depth.
-You gain the [[Feats/Untrained Improvisation|Untrained Improvisation]] general feat.
+You gain the [[Untrained Improvisation|Untrained Improvisation]] general feat.
 In addition, you can attempt skill actions that normally require you to be trained, even if you are untrained.

 *Source: Pathfinder Player Core*
 *ORC*